Skip to content

 What is 0x00000709 shared printer 🪟 Windows 11?

-Error 0x00000709 in Windows 11 usually comes from a corrupted default printer entry in the registry.
-Open regedit and go to 🗝️HKEY_CURRENT_USER\Software\Microsoft\Windows NT\CurrentVersion\Windows , then clear or correct the Device value to match the shared printer name.
+Error 0x00000709 in Windows 11 often arises from a corrupted default printer setting within the registry (Windows’ internal configuration database).
+To resolve it, open regedit, navigate to 🗝️HKEY_CURRENT_USER\Software\Microsoft\Windows NT\CurrentVersion\Windows, and then clear or correct the ‘Device’ value to match your shared printer name.

 How do I change the name of a shared printer?